-Giving effective feedback is a powerful skill.
+Giving effective feedback in communication is a powerful skill.
 When done well, it can be a big performance booster.
 When done poorly, a disaster bringing fear, discomfort, and resentment.

 At its best, feedback is a great gift that can build trust and respect.
 At its worst, a spiral to anguish and despair.
 So tread carefully.